-By EditorDavid from Slashdot's world-domination department
+By EditorDavid from Slashdot's "accelerating"-mobile-pages department

 An anonymous reader writes:

 Russian hacktivist group Fancy Bear (also referred to as APT28, Sofacy, and Strontium) has been using a flaw in Google's caching of Accelerated Mobile Pages (AMP) to phish targets, Salon reports.
 To make matters worse, Google has been aware of the bug for almost a year but has refused to fix it...
 The vulnerability involves how Google delivers google.com URLs for AMP pages to its search users in an effort to speed up mobile browsing.
 This makes Google products more vulnerable to phishing attacks.